 Getting money for a home loan can be difficult, particularly when your credit is less than perfect.
 See about getting an FHA loan, which are loans that the federal government guarantees.
-FHA loans even apply for someone who doesn’t have closing costs or the funds that are needed for down payment.
+FHA loans even apply to someone who doesn’t have closing costs or the funds needed for a down payment.

 If you want to fix your credit, you must first conjure a workable plan that you can stick to.
-You must be committed to making real changes in the way you spend money.
-Don’t buy anything unless you absolutely need it.
+It would help if you were committed to making real changes in the way you spend money.
+Please don’t buy anything unless you absolutely need it.
 Consider if a purchase is both essential and affordable, and only purchase it if you can answer “yes” on both counts.

 You can easily get a mortgage if you maintain a good credit rating.
-Making mortgage payments in a timely manner helps raise your credit score.
+Making mortgage payments on time helps raise your credit score.
 This will be very helpful in case you want to borrow money.

 If you can afford to pay another monthly bill, an installment account paid on time will increase your credit rating.
 An installment account requires that you make a minimum payment each month.
-It is imperative that you only take an installment account that is affordable.
+It is imperative that you only take an affordable installment account.
 If you use these accounts, your score will go up rapidly.

 To start fixing your credit, you will have to pay your bills.
 Paying your bills on time and for the full amount is important.
 Your credit rating can improve almost immediately when you pay off past due bills.